-The Center for Learner Equity (the Center) was created to foster innovations that will drive inclusivity and equity in both charter and traditional public schools.
-The Center is committed to ensuring that students with disabilities, particularly those in underresourced communities, have the quality educational opportunities and choices they need to thrive and learn.
+The National Center for Special Education in Charter Schools (the Center) was created to foster innovations that will benefit both charter and traditional public schools.
+The Center's goal is to advocate for students with disabilities to ensure that if they are interested in attending charter schools, they are able to access and thrive in schools designed to enable all students to succeed.